Yuteoctober/wins95Portfolio/README.md

   - Added color picker to Settings for background customization.
 26/06/2025

   - Added 3D Object in Project folder.
 10/07/2025
+  - Added AI Chat Bot to MSN app.
+18/07/2025
+  - Chat Bot is able to be switched on/off.

 Library used: